An easy to drive in a camper van trip

 • Less weight means you can slow down or stop the camper faster in emergency situations

-• Drivers cab area is similar to a car and large windshield increases visibility
+• The driver-cab area is similar to a car, and the large windshield increases the visibility

 Class C Motorhome

 Class C motorhomes are built on a pickup truck chassis and feature an over-the-cab structure that typically holds a bed or storage.
-Class C RVs are under 40-feet in length, with most in the 20 to 34-foot range.
+Class C RVs are under 40 feet in length, with most in the 20 to 34-foot range.

 The benefits of Class C RVs that increase ease of driving include: